Adult nurse

 Professional development

-- cardiac nursing
+- cardiac or respiratory care

-- infection control
+- infection prevention and control

-- multiple sclerosis
+- neurological conditions such as multiple sclerosis

-- theatre and recovery.
+- surgical nursing, including theatre and recovery.

 Career prospects